You’ll often hear that water is crucial because it’s the main ingredient of a good cup of coffee.

 1: water filter pitcher

 A water filter pitcher from Brita or similar brands can be a decent solution if your tap water is not too hard.
-If your tap water is less than 200 TDS, you’ll be able to get it down to an acceptable level.
+However, Brita filters mainly clean up the water and remove some nasty stuff.
+It doesn’t do much in terms of changing GH nor KH.

 2: Bottled water

-Usually, the cheaper water in nondescript bottles is better.
+Usually, the cheaper water in nondescript bottles is better than the expensive mineral waters.
 Sometimes this is referred to just as “purified drinking water”.

 3: Use a pre-made formula